msarson/ZipTools-for-Clarion/docs/ZipWriterClass.md

 ## Implementation Details

-The `ZipWriterClass` is designed to work with the `CZipClass` and `ZipWorkerClass` to enable efficient ZIP file creation.
+The `ZipWriterClass` is designed to work with the `ZipToolsClass` and `ZipWorkerClass` to enable efficient ZIP file creation.
 It implements:

 1. **File Reading**: Efficiently reads files into memory buffers
 2. **CRC Calculation**: Calculates CRC32 checksums for data integrity